qmcs/qmcs.github.io/README.rst

 ===============================================

-This is the content of the website of the Python club at Queen Mary, University of London.
-You are welcome to contribute your articles.
+This is the content of the `website of the Python club at Queen Mary
+<http://pyclub.github.io/, University of London>`_.
+You are welcome to
+contribute your articles on any more or less technical topics, not necessarily related to Python (for instance, if you know a bit about port forwarding using ``ssh``, and able to f*ck the system and pretend that the school SQL server is running locally, write it here).

 Getting started
 ---------------